atshane/tiny-lions/readme.md

 # Tiny Lions

-## A cover band from Northern Ireland, playing anything from classic country to rap and hip hop
+ A cover band from Northern Ireland, playing anything from classic country to rap and hip hop

-changes